EngineMachiner/beat4sprite/README.md

   1. Clone or download this branch and choose the version you want.
   2. Unzip / Copy the contents of the version you selected into your SM root folder.
-  3. Do the same but with the Graphics.
+  3. Do the same but with the Graphics branch.

 -- For helpers --